 River Jackson, a former indie rock band member of Avalonia, have a passion for mixology and cocktails.
-When he met Mercedes thinking wisdom will be imparted on him, he was entrusted a bottle of magical elixir instead, a holy grail he have to guard at all times and be a messenger to find The Chosen Three.
+When he met Mercedes thinking wisdom will be imparted on him, he was entrusted a bottle of magical elixir instead, a holy grail he has to guard at all times and be a messenger to find The Chosen Three.
 So, he ran away from the limelight and did what he always love to do—set up his own cocktail bar.

-On the other hand, Alice decided to go back to Glastonbury even she knew what was awaiting for her.
+On the other hand, Alice decided to go back to Glastonbury even she knew what was waiting for her.
 She became too hard on herself for disappointing her family when she set off to London with River years ago and she got tired with that life, she wanted back where her heart was.

 But when Alice was gotten in on the frame, River’s no strings attached relationship with Georgina got complicated in a sort of some kind of love triangle.
 Will revenge gets a fruity pop of flavor or a lush spirited destiny is so much stronger?

 Georgina’s character spiced up the plot.
 There were times I thought she would change but no, she has not.
-Like a potent green apple ginger martini, she was blinded by jealousy, greed and hatred.
+Like a potent green apple ginger martini, she was blinded by jealousy, greed, and hatred.
 Her character deserves a clap for the devious plan she devised on both River and Alice.
 Hey!
-But she also did get a huge slap because the ending was an epic fun and I want to high five Isabella May for bringing her character to my memory of best book villains I don’t intend to forget.
+But she also did get a huge slap because the ending was epic fun and I want to high five Isabella May for bringing her character to my memory of best book villains I don’t intend to forget.

 Isabella May was able to approach the events and the narrative so well that she shaped River’s character, a conduit to give a powerful message about how hate could be so lethal-y consuming, you won’t even care what’s the consequences.
 She was also able to point out the meaning of destiny and how goodness could be contagious, you won’t able to stop it because it will “spread like a wildfire”.

 From cakes to cocktails, Isabella May made the perfect mojo mojito here on her new book.
-Set in a small town of dreamy Glastonbury where music, tales and myth collide, The Cocktail Bar is an intoxicating deadly mix of romance and drama.
+Set in a small town of dreamy Glastonbury where music, tales, and myth collide, The Cocktail Bar is an intoxicating deadly mix of romance and drama.
 After reading the author’s debut, Oh!
-What A Pavlova, I knew for an instant that this story is an uproar magnet of wit and fun-loving characters that will give you a joyride twists of fizz and magic.
+What A Pavlova, I knew for an instant that this story is an uproar magnet of wit and fun-loving characters that will give you a joyride twist of fizz and magic.